dsp/dsp.github.io/content/posts/2024-03-18-a-history-of-vcs-part1/index.md

 The second difference, was to store **deltas in reverse order**.
 The most recent stored revision consists of the full file format.
 Other revisions store the delta going from the next version to the current version, forming a delta-chain from the newest revision to the older revision.

-This has distinct advantages.
+Tichy claimed that this has distinct advantages.
 In the most common case, of checking out the most recent version, RCS requires only to read the last version and stream the content directly to a file, making checkout much faster.
-When writing a new revision, RCS must only calculate the difference between the new version and the most recently stored version and overwrite the last stored version with the delta and then append the new full file.
-In contrast, SCCS needs to always rewrite the whole file when a new version is inserted, and needs to read the whole file if any version is retrieved.
-On the flip side, retrieving older versions can be slower in RCS than in SCCS, where restoring any version takes always the same time.
+However, retrieving older versions of the file was slower in RCS than SCCS.
+When writing a new versions RCS calculated the difference between the new version and the most recently stored version and rewrite the whole RCS file.
+SCCS also needed to rewrite the whole file, but did not need expensive difference calculation [^5].

 Let’s take a look at a RCS file.
 Note that all RCS files are usually stored as the filename with an appended suffix `,v`.
 Binary data is generally stored with each version being gzipped: